 - Resume – Please include your GPA, relevant work and extracurricular experience, language skills, academic major(s) and graduation year.

 - References – Please include at least 2 references.

-- Writing sample – Please submit two 1-3-page writing samples of your choice (may be excerpts from longer essays), or respond to the following question in 500 words or less (approx. 1 page): Where specifically in the world do you see religion having the greatest potential to resolve conflict, and why?
+- Writing sample – Please submit a 1-3-page writing sample of your choice (may be excerpts from longer essays), or respond to the following question in 500 words or less (approx. 1 page): Where specifically in the world do you see religion having the greatest potential to resolve conflict, and why?